thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-june-2021.md

     ERR_CONNECTION_TIMED_OUT
     ERR_CERT_REVOKED

-If you find yourself having the same issue, follow the instructions [here] (https://www.thereserveforce.com/all/it-assistance/windows/) for installing the DoD Root certificates.
+If you find yourself having the same issue, follow the instructions [here](https://www.thereserveforce.com/all/it-assistance/windows/) for installing the DoD Root certificates.

 If this does not work for you, drop a comment below!

-**Boot Camp for MacOS**
+**Boot Camp for macOS**

 In my last issue of “IT1’s Bits”, I mentioned that brand new Macs with the new CPU called ”M1” did not support Boot Camp.
 As a reminder, Boot Camp is a utility that comes with your Mac and lets you switch between MacOS and Windows.